OpenNTI/nti.docs.platform.enduser/guide/part1.rst

 **Features:**

--  Choose from several different questions types.
+-  Choose from several different :ref:`question-types`.
 To see a list of question types supported, visit “Assignment and Self-Assessment Question Types.”
 -  Include downloadable documents, links, or embedded videos or images.